-A bone scan is an imaging test that safely uses a very small amount of radioactive dye to help diagnose problems with your bones.
+A bone scan is an imaging test.
+It safely uses a very small amount of radioactive dye to help diagnose problems with your bones.

-During your bone scan, a radioactive dye will be injected and then you will be monitored for several hours.
-Don’t worry though—the amount of radiation used in the dye is very small and nearly all of it is released from the body within two to three days.
+During a bone scan, a radioactive dye is injected into your bones.
+You’ll then be monitored for several hours.
+A very small amount of radiation is used in the dye, and nearly all of it is released from your body within two or three days.

-Your doctor may order a bone scan if he or she suspects you could have a condition that affects your bones, such as a cancer, infection, or fracture.
-It can also help your doctor find the cause of any unexplained bone pain you may be having.
+Your doctor may order a bone scan if they think you have a problem in your bones.
+A bone scan can also help find the cause of any unexplained bone pain you’re experiencing.

-According to the Mayo Clinic, bone scans can reveal bone problems associated with the following conditions:
+Bone scans may reveal bone problems associated with the following conditions:

 - bone cancers

-- cancer that has spread to the bone from other body organs or tissue
+- cancer that has spread to the bone from other parts of the body

-- Paget’s disease of the bone (a disease that has an abnormal amount of bone breakdown and repair leading to bone deformities)
+- Paget’s disease of the bone (a disease that causes weak, deformed bones)

-A bone scan carries no more risk than conventional X-rays.
+A bone scan carries no greater risk than conventional X-rays.
 The tracers in the radioactive dye used in a bone scan produce very little radiation exposure.
-Even the risk of allergic reaction to the tracers is low.
+Even the risk of having an allergic reaction to the tracers is low.

 A bone scan requires no special preparation.
-Immediately before the scan, your doctor will ask you to take off any metal jewelry and remove any body piercings you might have.
+Before the scan, your doctor will ask you to take off jewelry with metal, including body piercings.

 The actual screening procedure takes about an hour.
-If you think you’ll have problems sitting for that extended period of time, your doctor may give you a mild sedative to help you relax.
+Your doctor may give you a mild sedative to help you relax if you think you’ll have problems sitting still for that amount of time.

-After enough time has passed, the technician will use a special camera to scan the bones.
-The damaged areas — where the dye has gravitated— appear as dark spots on the imaging.
+After enough time has passed, your doctor will use a special camera to scan the bones.
+The damaged areas — where the dye has settled — appear as dark spots on the image.

-Your doctor may repeat the injection and imaging process if the first round was not conclusive.
-He or she may also order a single-photon emission computed tomography (SPECT).
+Your doctor may repeat the injection and imaging process if the first round wasn’t conclusive.
+They may also order a single-photon emission computed tomography (SPECT).
 This is similar to a bone scan, except the imaging process creates 3-D images of your bones.
-This would be necessary if your doctor needs to see deeper into your bones or for places that are not very clear in two-dimensional images.
+A SPECT is necessary if your doctor needs to see deeper into your bones.
+They may also use it if the original images weren’t clear in certain areas.

-There are no side effects from bone scans or precautions to take after the procedure.
-Most of the radioactive tracer is eliminated from your body within 24 hours but small amounts remain for as long as three days.
+A bone scan doesn’t cause any side effects or complications.
+Most of the radioactive tracer in the dye is eliminated from your body within 24 hours.
+Small amounts may remain for as long as three days.

-While the test can help find problems in bone metabolism, it doesn’t necessarily uncover the reason for them.
-If there were any abnormalities, you may have to undergo more tests to determine their cause.
+While the test can help identify problems in bone metabolism, it doesn’t necessarily reveal the reason for them.
+You may have to undergo more tests if the bone scan showed abnormalities.
 Your doctor will explain your options and help guide you through the process.